• Home

 I was channel surfing the other night and came across Jim Cramer's show Mad Money.
 I know, I know, for most investment professional the thought of taking advice from a ranting Jim Cramer is ridiculous.
 Except that between his histrionics, he said some things that made sense.
 He recommended a stock that supplies slot machines to the gambling industry.
 Gambling is a growing global phenom and this company is nicely positioned.
 Seems to make sense (sorry I don't remember the name of the company).

 He also recommended American Woodmark (AMWD) a company that produces home cabinets and other kitchen and bathroom products for sale at Home Depot and Lowes.
-As the chart shows, the stock has hardly done well over the last year.
+The stock has hardly done well over the last year.
 Which is why Cramer likes it.
 They are still making money and are initiating a buyback of over 20% of their outstanding shares.
 He thinks it is a sign of strength and the company will survive the housing slowdown and do well.

 I also will admit to catching a show he did about six months ago.
 My wife and I watched his antics and quite frankly laughed through it.
 On the show, he covered Apple and said that with the upcoming launch of new iPods, its continued growth in the computer market, and the upcoming launch of its new cellphone, the stock would do well.
 I honestly didn't think much of his advice until I looked at the chart the other day.
 I wasn't laughing anymore.